Radio-lights to give direction to cyclone survivors

-Cyclone Idai, the worst storm to ever hit the Southern Hemisphere, left a trail of destruction across Mozambique, Zimbabwe & Malawi, killing an estimated 1,000 and displacing tens of thousands who were left with nothing.
-Survivors depend on radio to deliver accurate updates on where aid is being delivered, where find missing loved ones, health bulletins, weather updates, etc. Our partner, the Mozambican Red Cross, will distribute solar & wind-up radio-lights to the most in-need families.
+Communication is aid.
+Cyclone Idai, the worst storm to ever hit the Southern Hemisphere, left a trail of destruction across Mozambique, Zimbabwe & Malawi, killing an 1,000 & displacing tens of thousands.
+6 weeks later Kenneth, another category 4 cyclone lashed northern Mozambique.
+This is unprecedented.
+Survivors depend on radio to deliver updates on where to get aid, to find missing loved ones, the latest health bulletins, weather info, etc. Radios will be distributed by one of the organisations on the ground.

 Tens of thousands of Mozambicans lost everything in the aftermath of Cyclone Idai.
-The Mozambican Red Cross, our distribution partners, and other aid agencies are struggling to provide for everything needed.
+The Mozambican Red Cross and other aid agencies are struggling to provide for everything needed.
 In addition to food, shelter and medicine, the displaced need access to trusted information via radio.
 The Red Cross and the government must be able to communicate with the displaced and NGOs.
 If people still have cellphones, they don't have a way to power them or money for airtime.

 Our solar and wind-up FM/AM Polaris radio-lights provides 24/7 access to radio information and light and is engineered for emergencies.
 Survivors need access to radio to dispel rumours, which are always rife in a crisis.
 People need to know how and where to go to locate loved ones, how to replace legal documents, where to get healthcare and to listen to weather updates.
 Radio also helps NGOs better coordinate relief efforts.
 Its flashlight will help keep people safe at night, especially women.